All 2018 conference activities are at the Henry B. Gonzales Convention Center • San Antonio, TX • April 22-24, 2018

 - Poster presenters must be registered for the conference at the poster presenter rate ($350), and are not eligible for financial aid, unless selected as a Traffic Safety Scholar which requires a separate application.
 Poster presenters are guaranteed the $350 early-bird attendee registration rate if their posters are not accepted.

 - Space may be limited; priority is given to posters that have not been presented in the past year to create an opportunity for new initiatives/research and attendees to be featured.

 - Posters promoting the sale of products or services or otherwise seen as primarily promoting an organization’s business interests will not be accepted.

-Authors must be present at the Poster Dash workshop and at their posters during the during the opening reception on Sunday evening from 5:00pm to 6:00pm in the exhibit hall.
+Poster Hours: Authors must be present at the Poster Dash workshop and at their posters during the during the opening reception on Sunday evening from 5 pm to 6 pm in the exhibit hall.
 Posters are available for general viewing during regular exhibit hall hours.
 The authors will discuss their work during the Sunday evening reception with the attendees who are circulating among the poster boards.
 Authors may find it helpful to prepare a brief introduction that addresses obvious questions that may be posed by the audience and then use the remaining time for more in-depth discussions.